Last updated on October 10, 2025 4:39 am

 - Comes with a convenient velvet carrying bag.

-- Has a grooved grip for optimum leverage.
+- Utilizes a grooved grip for optimum leverage.

 #5 Mini manual pin vise drill kit